 - 1911-10-10 Sun Yat-sen's revolutionaries overthrow Manchus (Taiwan National Day)

 - 1911-12-29 Sun Yat-sen elected 1st President of the Republic of China

 - 1912-01-01 Sun Yat-sen forms the Republic of China

-- 1916-06-06 With the death of Yuan Shikai, who has ruled much of China since 1912, the central government virtually collapses in the face of warlords who assert themselves, including Sun Yat-Sen
+- 1916-06-06 The death of Yuan Shikai, ruler of much of China since 1912, causes the central government to virtually collapse in the face of warlords, including Sun Yat-Sen

 - 1917-08-31 In China, Sun Yat-sen and his supporters' 'rump' parliament establishes a military government and elects Sun Yat-sen as commander-in-Chief